mayank93k/CodingProblemInScala/README.md

-# CodingProblemInScala
+# Scala Coding Challenges
-Coding Problems in Scala
+#### A collection of coding problems and their solutions implemented in Scala, covering various topics like algorithms, data structures, and functional programming.
 --------------------------------
 1. [x] arrayPalindrome
 2. [x] numberPalindrome